-A Random found ATX power supply. (old, but shows how it all works ! really nothing beats a schematic, no?)
+A Random found very old ATX power supply. (old, but shows how it all works ! really nothing beats a schematic, no?)
 This PSU is simplistic, with only basic protections.

 This is a SMPS design.
 Q1 and Q2 are the 20khz Chopper Oscillator. (power on , activates the chopper) IC1 controls power.

-Newer ATX supplies, have up to 10 supplies inside, (up to) (newer supplies even have complex , power modulation chips that use only the power it needs, saving power and Carbon Dioxide (green) emissions.
+Newer ATX supplies, have up to 8-10 rails inside, (up to) (newer supplies even have complex , power modulation chips that use only the power it needs, saving power and Carbon Dioxide (green) emissions.
+(PFC options)

-The point here is all pins below for power must be tested by the technician to be sure the PSU is not detecting faults, even faults on supply lines not used, (-5 and -12v many not be used but may be monitored)
+The point here is all pins below for power must be tested by the technician to be sure the PSU is not detecting faults, even faults on supply lines not used, (-5 and -12v may or may not be monitored and are now obsolete voltages)

 Photo: 3 Example of better PSU for gaming systems or any with powerful GPU card (graphic processor unit) PCI cards added.